jaluan/Riukojietna/README.md

 # Riukojietna
 Codes to calculate cosmogenic nuclide production and decay with ice cover and erosion.

-Codes to create figures in Koester et al., (in prep) ...
+Codes to create figures in Stroeven et al., (in prep) ...

 Steps to create plots of cosmogenic nuclide accumulation in Riukojietna samples.